AdaCore/spark2014/docs/lrm/source/packages.rst

 .. _tu-nt-elaboration_issues-02:

-2. A construct (specifically, a call to a subprogram or a read or write of a variable) which occurs in elaboration code for a library level package is said to be *executable during elaboration*.
+2. A construct (specifically, a call to a subprogram or a read or write of a variable) which occurs in elaboration code for a library-level package is said to be *executable during elaboration*.
 If a subprogram call is executable during elaboration and the callee's body occurs in the same compilation_unit as the call, then any constructs occurring within that body